Holiday inspiration currently loading...

 One of the very prettiest towns in England, Harrogate established itself from the Georgian era onwards as the go-to destination for the fashion-conscious holidaymaker seeking solace in the waters of its mineral springs, Moorish-style Turkish baths and health spas.
 Today, it’s a genteel and distinctive destination, featuring several fine specialist museums – including the Royal Pump Room and Pateley Bridge Nidderdale Museums – the 17-acre Valley Gardens, engaging shopping and a wealth of good eating and drinking possibilities.

-During your day today, you’ll enjoy a guided foodie tour as part of a small group with a local expert food guide.
+Today, you’ll enjoy a guided foodie tour as part of a small group with a local expert food guide.
 You’ll get to see, and hear history of, some of the hidden corners of Harrogate, while taking a dive in to the town’s thriving independent food scene, home to a wealth of exciting producers and restaurants, with food and drink tastings along the way.

 Wave goodbye to Harrogate this morning after a splendid breakfast, and choose your route to Pooley Bridge on Ullswater in the Lake District.
 For us, taking the smaller roads through the Nidderdale Area of Outstanding Natural Beauty and the Yorkshire Dales National Park is a must, to experience the breath-taking beauty of this legendary locale.
 The landscape dominates this area of Yorkshire and there is much exploring to be done.
 One of England’s finest show caves, Ingleborough, is a short stroll away from the A65, as are the Norber Erratics, huge boulders left by glacial movement.
 Many more options are within easy driving range: Malham, White Scar cave, the fantastic engineering of Ribblehead viaduct and the eerie geology of limestone pavements.